rebootoio/vaxiin-server/README.md

 ```
 wget https://raw.githubusercontent.com/rebootoio/vaxiin-server/main/config-example.yaml -O config.yaml
 ```
-Edit the file, change configuration if needed and Run the server
+Edit the file, change configuration if needed and run the server
 ```
 docker run -d -v $(pwd):/db -v $(pwd)/config.yaml:/etc/vaxiin-server-config/config.yaml rebooto/vaxiin-server
 ```
 _Additional information about the available configration can be found in the [docs](https://docs.vaxiin.io/configuration/server)._

 ## Builiding
-The docker image can be built by cloning this repository and running `make build`
+The docker image can be built by cloning this repository and running `make build`\

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are what make the Open Source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**!

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please fork the repo and create a Pull Request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project